acmgit/minetest_poi/README.md

 All the Points will be stored at a File in your World-Directory with the name: poi.txt

 ### /poi_validate
 Checks the List of Entrys for invalid Names or Positions.
-If found an Entry, the command deletes it.
+If found an Entry, the command deletes it.<br>
 This Action will be logged.

 ## Privileges